liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-friend.md

--  This experience entitled me to be regarded as a sort of real-estate broker by my `friend`s —— walden
+-  This experience entitled me to be regarded as a sort of real-estate broker by my `friends` —— walden